CryptoWeeezy/promise-zk-quiz/readme.md

 ## A must
 Why should we blockchainify games at all?
 What does it even mean?

 Something never possible before blockchain and before zero-knowledge proofs happens.
-If a game level has just one correct solution.
+Let's say a game level has just one correct solution.
 Promise is an algorithm to verify the correctness of the level solution.
 Promise uses zero-knowledge proofs.
 It safeguards the interaction between game server and player by being an on-chain middleman.

 Let's see what Promise brings in.